Přelouč: Economy

 The largest employer is the industrial company Kiekert-CS.
 The production plant of the multinational company was founded in Přelouč in 1993 and focuses on the production of closure systems for the automotive industry.

+Transport

+The I/2 road (the section from Pardubice to Kutná Hora) passes through the town.

+Přelouč is located on the railway line Prague–Pardubice, further continuing to Brno and Luhačovice.
+It is also the terminus and starting point of the short local line from/to Heřmanův Městec.

 Culture

 František Filipovský Award is a film and television dubbing ceremony award held in Přelouč since 1994.
 This ceremony aims to increase the prestige of this artistic discipline and to popularize artists who excel in this field.
 It commemorates the actor and voice actor František Filipovský, a local native.

 Sights

 The most significant building is the Church of Saint James the Great.
 It was originally built in the Romanesque style.
 After it was damaged by fire in 1641, it was renovated in the Baroque style in 1646.

-The cemetery Church of the Visitation of the Virgin Mary was built in the Baroque style in 1684.
+A landmark is the Church of the Visitation of the Virgin Mary.
+This cemetery church was built in the Baroque style in 1684.
 Its interior is decorated with paintings by Josef Kramolín.

-The former Civil Savings Bank is a Neo-Renaissance building from 1899–1901 and the Neo-Renaissance building of the elementary school from 1880–1881 are landmarks of the town square and whole town.
+The former Civil Savings Bank is a Neo-Renaissance building from 1899–1901 and the Neo-Renaissance building of the primary school from 1880–1881 are landmarks of the town square and whole town.

 The Hydroelectric Power Station on the Elbe has been working since 1924 and is a technical monument.
 It has an installed capacity of 2,340 kW.